 -- examine demographic-economic characteristics; comparing areas

-January 2021 .. use the Demographic-Economic Insights (Insights) tool to create side-by-side comparative analysis demographic-economic profiles.
+March 2021 .. use the Demographic-Economic Insights (Insights) tool to create side-by-side comparative analysis demographic-economic profiles.
 Choose from thousands of geographic areas.
 Selectively choose geographic areas using pick-from-list or geographies stored in a file.
 Demographic-Economic Insights is a feature of the ProximityOne CV XE GIS software.
-Development of this tool was initially focused on the "school district community".
-Census tracts were then added to accomodate analysis of low and moderate income and special needs population.
-These obviate the need for other types of comparative geographies.
-Future versions will include additional/different "lead" subject matter to amplify on insights available for certain geographies.
 See examples below ... and what you can do using these resources.
 Please e-mail questions/comments.

 .. click graphic for larger view